 Our eBook presents a cyber attack against a large company in the pulp and paper industry.
 It pictures a worst case scenario where the attacker is able to get all the way to the production systems.

 Although the case is completely fictional, it is based on real experiences of F-Secure’s cyber security consultants.
 It conveys the intricacy of an industrial cyber attack and the pain points of a defending company.

 The complexity of manufacturing plants and systems adds challenge to cyber security management.
 For an attacker, this is a bliss as it leaves several loopholes available for probing.

 Our case example shows that preventing targeted cyber attacks is, unfortunately, close to impossible.
 Your best shot in fighting these attacks are detection and response tools.
 They allow visibility to events in the network and can cut the progress of attackers short.
 Before they enter your critical production systems.

 But they needn’t have worried – Pulp Global had no network level visibility and very limited host level visibility.
 The attackers could have run nearly any tools, no matter how noisy, without a significant risk of getting caught.
 The truth was, Pulp Global had no idea what was happening inside their networks.

-Read the eBook to learn about the methods attackers use to sneak past your defensive barriers, find out what happens in a full-blown ICS attack and get a comprehensive understanding of cyber security challenges in manufacturing.
 Don’t forget to sign up for our newsletter for practical tips on how to improve your cyber security and threat detection capabilities.